jrconway3/fegba-lt-assets/Map Sprites/Lords - Vanilla and Custom/README.md

     - Archer with a hat.
 Based on a rough concept I did a while back.

-#### Lords - Vanilla and Custom

-- Elf Eirika by JaidynReiman
+### Elf Eirika by JaidynReiman
-    - This was originally made in my Legacy assets.
+- This was originally made in my Legacy assets and was edited directly off of OG Eirika's sprite.
 - This is designed for Amaya.

-- Mage Lord Elf by JaidynReiman
+### Mage Lord Elf by JaidynReiman
 - Mage Lord by TyTheBub
 - This is a super minor edit to add elf-style ears.
 I'll probably do a more advanced edit later.

-#### Bards, Dancers, Suppliers, Misc.

-- Dancers
-    - Larum, Ninian by IS.
-    - Tethys by CirclesEverywhere, IS.
-    - Muse / Gypsy by Alexplode
-    - Larum Long Hair by Momo
-    - Male Dancer by L95
-    - Cleaned up to be importable into LT by JaidynReiman
-    - Dance Anim Sheets by JaidynReiman

-#### Mounted - Dismounted, Monsters, Misc

-- Wolf Knight by JaidynReiman
-    - Spliced From Wolf and Nomad
-    - Wolf by VelvetKitsune
-    - Nomad by Leif